LluisJM/Life-Series/README.md

 ## Translation support

-There are a total of 9 languages avaliable in LSR
+There are a total of 9 languages available in LSR
  - Catalan
  - Czech
  - Dutch